viridisliew/Getting-Cleaning-Data-Course-Project/README.md

 ### Required packages

-The "run_analysis.R" script requires a package "reshape2" to be installed (if you are taking the Getting and Cleaning Data course you most probably have it already installed).
+The "run_analysis.R" script requires a package "reshape2" to be installed

 ### What steps the R script takes?